amnich/amnich.github.io/_posts/2017-08-24-Dont-use-Get-ADUser.md

 $ADUsersJSON = $AdusersCSV | ConvertTo-Json | ConvertFrom-Json # JSON
 ```

-Get 100 random users from AD to be used on the loop
+Get 100 random users from AD to be used in the loop
 ```powershell
 $users = @()
 for ($i=0;$i -lt 100;$i++){